Hüsamettin Cindoruk

-Ahmet Hüsamettin Cindoruk (born 8 June 1933) is a Turkish politician and the 17th Speaker of the Parliament of Turkiye between 1991 and 1995.
-He was also the acting president of Turkiye in 1993 and the leader of two political parties, notably of the True Path Party.
+Ahmet Hüsamettin Cindoruk (born 1933) is a Turkish politician and the 17th Speaker of the Parliament of Turkey between 1991 and 1995.
+He was also the acting president of Turkey in 1993 and the leader of two political parties, notably of the True Path Party.

 Early life and education

 He was born in 1933 in İzmir to Turkish Cretan parents.
 He did all his studies in Ankara, graduated from the prestigious TED Ankara College and attended the University of Ankara, earning a degree in 1955 from the Law School.
 Following his graduation, he started exercising the lawyer's profession.

 Professional career

 He rose to national attention at a relatively young age when, after the 1960 Turkish coup d'état, he became part of the defence team for the imprisoned, and later executed ex-Prime Minister Adnan Menderes and other Democratic Party notables.
 Despite the final verdict in the case, the one-year-long desperate efforts by the defence team gained widespread respect across Turkey.